maceratta/Appnexus_CloudExport_Converter/README.md

 ## Final comments
 All the above processes can be automated using an EMR Bootstrap Action [5] to install all the required software on the cluster and schedule the process accordingly to your needs using the AWS Data Pipeline [6].

-I hope you will find the above useful, but if you have other question or issue running the code, do not hesitate to contact me.
-I'll be glad to address all your questions.

 ## Documentation